jezzsantos/automate/CONTRIBUTING.md

 MANUALLY:

 1. Create a new Draft Release: https://github.com/jezzsantos/automate/releases
-1. Set the release title: `vx.x.x-preview`
+2. Set the release title: `vx.y.z` (or `vx.y.z-preview`)
-1. Attach the build NuGet package from `src/CLI/nupkg`
+3. Attach the build NuGet package from `src/CLI/nupkg`
-1. Download the `Win-x64 Binary`, `Linux-64 Binary` and `OSX-64 Binary` built artifacts from the last successful build (of the #vx.x.x-preview commit) at: https://github.com/jezzsantos/automate/actions
+4. Download the `Win-x64 Binary`, `Linux-64 Binary` and `OSX-64 Binary` built artifacts from the last successful build (of the #vx.y.z commit) at: https://github.com/jezzsantos/automate/actions
-1. Attach those zip files to the draft release
+5. Attach those zip files to the draft release
-1. Tick: pre-release
+6. Tick: pre-release
-1. Publish release
+7. Publish release

 # Your First Contribution